nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list clients
+1. User requests to list all clients
 2. JeeqTracker shows a list of clients
 3. User requests to delete a specific client in the list
 4. JeeqTracker deletes the client